A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Bananaquits live in pairs and build oval shaped nests.
 They typically lay two to three eggs per clutch.
 Hatching occurs after about 12-14 days.
 Bananaquits also frequently construct separate nests used for roosting.
 These nests are smaller and not quite as sturdy as nests intended for rearing young.

-A vibrant green and blue green-throated carib hummingbird perched on a branch with a blurred green background.
+A vibrant green and blue green-throated carib hummingbird (Sericotes holosericeus) perched on a branch with a blurred green background in the U.S. Virgin Islands

 Green-Throated Carib (Sericotes holosericeus)